 Most investors assume wealth building comes over time from saving income and investing it in stocks but this isn’t the only way to build wealth.

 First, income isn’t always necessary to build wealth.
-And, second, stocks certainly aren’t the only way to build wealth.
+And, second, stocks certainly aren’t the only way to build wealth as addressed earlier.

 For example, here are ways an investor can build wealth regardless of whether they have income.